Autoscaling across clusters with resource metrics

 weight: 1

-After deploying, you can check the distribution of the pods and service:
+After deploying, you can check the propagation of the Pods and Service:

 NAME CLUSTER READY STATUS RESTARTS AGE